-However, if you don’t have much experience investing in fine art, it’s important to conduct thorough research or liaise with an art consultant.
+However, if you don’t have much experience investing in fine art, it’s important to conduct thorough research or liaise with an art advisor.
 Although many prestigious art fairs will sell art that will increase in value, there is no guarantee.
 There is also a risk that the art could decrease in value, leaving you out of pocket.

 Many local art fairs will display pieces from lesser-known artists and, although they may not see a huge increase in value, you can find pieces that look great.

 Now that you have an understanding of the different places you can source art to invest in, it’s time to learn the key types of artworks you can invest in to build your art investment portfolio.
 This is one of the most important decisions you can make and can determine the success of your portfolio.

 Old Masters artwork refers to art from the world’s most prominent artists such as Da Vinci, Michelangelo and Rembrandt.
 Their artwork carries, not only a large price tag but prestige too.
 You have probably seen Old Masters artwork in national art galleries, and museums – or studied them at school in art or history classes.
 Old Masters are ultimately the most valuable and limited edition pieces of art in the world.